 Back in 1998 we, Elmira and Samira (two Kyrgyz sisters), conceived and created Ecotour.
 When we created Ecotour there were three over-riding principles that we adopted, and these principles are still paramount today.

 Firstly we are proud of our country and heritage, and we wish for people everywhere to get to know our country and our people.
 Secondly we also feel that it is important to follow good ecological principles, for our benefit and the world as a whole.
 Finally we want to see many people benefitting from our efforts and so community-based tourism prevails in all our activities.

-Our tours can be organized for individuals or groups of up to 10 people (and sometimes more), and each one can be tailor-made to suit your specific requirements.
-In addition we have family friendly tours with discounts for children.
-For the majority of our tours you can specify the start date and length of tour.
+Our tours can be organized for individual travelers or groups of up to 10 people (and sometimes more) and for families with (young) children.
+For the majority of our tours you can specify the start date and length of the tour.

-In central Bishkek we have our own hotel, the UMAI.
-Here we offer warm, friendly and affordable accommodation, along with good breakfasts, all close to the heart of the capital.
+In central Bishkek we have our own hotel, UMAI.
+Here we offer warm, friendly and comfortable accommodation, rooms with a/c, satellite TV, free Wifi and private toilet facilities along with good meals.

 Our ambition is to awaken within you an interest in Kyrgyzstan and the tours organized by the Ecotour team, and we hope that one day we will meet each other in our country.
 We are looking forward to seeing you.

 In an oasis of Central Asia...